mrmattson/next/index.md

 Riot.js has all the essential building blocks for modern client-side applications:

-- "Reactive" views for building user interfaces
+- Modular views for building user interfaces
 - High performance also with many DOM nodes
 - Highly extensible and not opinionated